 Bumblebee pens are in the works!

-To fluff up the bumblebee, I cut small pieces of a flat cosmetic wipe (the kind that you can buy at the drug store).
+To fluff up the bumblebee, I cut small pieces of a flat cosmetic pads (the kind that you can buy at the drug store).
 Then I hot-glued the two pieces together, leaving a small opening at the bottom where I shoved in the top of the pen.
 I glued the pen inside, and then the fun began.

 First, I cut a small piece of a skinny black feather boa (found at the craft store in feather section) around the base of the bumblebee body.
 Then I outlined the bee in gold glitter, adding blue glittery eyes.

 They turned out cuter than cute, and the kids loved them!